Maria Power is the principal engineer for Accelerator Control Systems at Argonne National Laboratory.

 3) How can our country engage more women, girls, and other underrepresented groups in STEM?

 It really begins at the middle school age.
 Both inside the classroom and out, we need to expose children to all kinds of career possibilities and encourage them to work hard (and ask for help when needed) in their classes.
 Classrooms need to do less testing so they have more time to educate and inspire.
-In the inner city, especially, these kids often do not have much exposure to STEM careers and often feel that they cannot achieve these things.
+In the inner city, especially, kids often do not have much exposure to STEM careers and often feel that they cannot achieve these things.
 Also, we need to foster a culture which includes the importance of education not only to the children but to their parents.
 Programs such as Introduce a Girl to Engineering and Science Careers in Search of Women held here at Argonne are wonderful ways to introduce STEM careers and we need more programs like these across the country.

 4) Do you have tips you'd recommend for someone looking to enter your field of work?

-Co-operative education was very useful in verifying the kind of job I wanted to do.
+Co-operative education was very useful in verifying the kind of job I wanted.
 I began a co-op position in my sophomore year of college and ended up working for that company for more than 10 years.
 The things I learned in the classroom often popped up at work and things I learned at work, often came up in class.
 Plus it was a great way to earn money to pay for college.

 5) When you have free time, what are your hobbies?